whales-collective/bob/backend/docs/bill/docker-compose-qa.md

 ## 12. How do I scale services with Docker Compose?

-Use `docker-compose up --scale service_name=3` to run 3 instances of a service, or define `deploy.replicas: 3` in your compose file (for swarm mode).
+Use `docker compose up --scale service_name=3` to run 3 instances of a service, or define `deploy.replicas: 3` in your compose file (for swarm mode).

 ## 13. How do I view logs from Docker Compose services?

-Use `docker-compose logs` to see all service logs, or `docker-compose logs service_name` for a specific service.
+Use `docker composelogs` to see all service logs, or `docker composelogs service_name` for a specific service.
 Add `-f` to follow logs in real-time.

 ## 14. What are Docker Compose networks?